Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has played 38 games this season that ended with a combined score higher than 220.5 points.
+- Miami's games this season have had a combined scoring total higher than 218.5 points in 41 of 82 outings.

-- Miami has had an average of 219.3 points scored in its games so far this season, 1.2 points fewer than this game's over/under.
+- The average over/under for Miami's matchups this season is 219.3, 0.8 more points than this game's point total.

-- So far this season, Miami has put together a 30-52-0 record against the spread.

-- Miami has a record of 2-7, a 22.2% win rate, when it is set as the underdog by +170 or more by bookmakers this season.
+- Miami has not won as an underdog of +260 or more on the moneyline this season in two games with those odds or longer.

-- Oddsmakers have implied with the moneyline set for this matchup that Miami has a 37% chance of pulling out a win.
+- Sportsbooks have implied with the moneyline set for this matchup that Miami has a 27.8% chance of pulling out a win.

 Bucks vs. Heat Over/Under Stats (Regular Season)